 Q: What about hardware.
-Any recomendations?
+Any recommendations?

 A: As our add-ons is inside the SAP Client tool cache most of its data the most important hardware is the client machines and less so for the server.
-During startup of the product the server is asked for all configuration-data so during startup the server and the network is the most important, but in day to day work most work lies in the client machines memory and CPU (Server traffic of cause exist but are kept to a minimum).
-Also the nature of how SAP Add-ons work in general you will experience that you will get most performance out of multi-core machines as SAP and the Boyum Add-on are two separate process running that does a lot of context switching (and if you only have a single core the CPU need to constantly load/unload the two)
+During startup of the product the server is asked for all configuration-data so during startup the server and the network are the most important, but in the day to day work most work lies in the client machines memory and CPU (Server traffic of cause exist but are kept to a minimum).
+Also the nature of how SAP Add-ons work in general you will experience that you will get most performance out of multi-core machines as SAP and the Boyum Add-on are two separate processes running that does a lot of context switching (and if you only have a single core the CPU need to constantly load/unload the two)

 Q: Will switching to SAP HANA solve the issues?

 A: While there can be certain benefits to running HANA over MSSQL it will most likely not solve any of our add-on scenarios.
-As mentioned above then almost all of the work happen in the B1 Client without the need to talk to the server (What we call UI work).
+As mentioned above then almost all of the work happens in the B1 Client without the need to talk to the server (What we call UI work).
 This UI Work like adding a button or moving a field around is done in the UI-API and UI-API is the shared by both MSSQL setups and HANA setups (aka they are the same), and that is the reason HANA is not the solution for at least B1UP's performance issues.

 Slowness in operating SAP Business One